Join us for a while in the old restored kitchen cafe for a range of sweet and savory meal options.

 Gracy’s Pizzeria & Bistro

 Famous for its wood-fired pizza and the best beer garden in Westport, a visit to Westport House is not complete without popping into Gracy’s for some refreshment.
-This rustic restaurant has a whole new menu for 2019 (click here to check it out) featuring a Caesar Pizza, Atlantic seafood chowder and scrummy Fish n Chips to name but a few.
+Check out Gracy’s Menu 2020 featuring favourites including pizzas, burgers and scrummy Fish n Chips to name but a few.
 Enjoy red or white or even prosecco on tap as well as a selection of beers and craft ales.

 Your afternoon tea includes a selection of open and closed sandwiches, mini cakes, homebaked scones served with fresh cream and jam and accompanied by a hot cup of tea or coffee.
 Seating is family style in tables of 8 so you may have the opportunity to meet some new people.